Moghaddas-Economics/Yoga-Pose-Recognition-CNN/README.md

 ### Custom CNN

-A custom convolutional neural network was developed using multiple convolution, pooling, dropout, and dense layers.
+A custom convolutional neural network was developed using convolution, pooling, dropout, and fully connected layers.

-### MobileNetV2
+### MobileNetV2 Transfer Learning

-A transfer learning approach using MobileNetV2 pretrained on ImageNet was implemented and fine-tuned for yoga pose classification.
+A pretrained MobileNetV2 architecture was adapted and fine-tuned for yoga pose recognition.

 ---